wi1k1n/thermograph-arduino/README.md

 # Thermograph v2

-This is a second iteration of the thermograph project, that haven't completely succeeded before.
+This is a second iteration of the Thermograph project, that was a great try and showed solid prospectives but didn't get to any finished state, hence didn't succeed.

+Thermograph - is a small battery-powered device that measures temperature over time and collects the data.
+It is implemented on ESP8266-based microcontroller using Arduino library.

 ## Desired Specifications